laurabpaulsen/DecodingMEG/README.md

 ## About the project
-The aim of this project was to investigate how different cross-validation schemes influence decoding accuracy on MEG data given the variablitity within the data.
-This is done both within session and across session on MEG data in source space.
+The aim of this project is to investigate how different cross-validation schemes influence decoding accuracy on MEG data in source space given the variablitity within the data.
 ![Image](decoding/plots/tgm_between_session.png)

+### Data
+The data used for this project contains of MEG data from one participant being subject to visual stimuli.
+The data was recorded over 7 different days with the same stimuli.
+The stimuli were either animate or inanimate.

 ### Preprocessing
 The preprocessing of the MEG data is done using MNE-python.